sidek/obsidian-zhongwen-reader/README.md

 [![Buy me a coffee!](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/natipt)

 # 🧾 Data & Storage
-Installing the plugin stores the CC-CEDICT dictionary (https://cc-cedict.org/wiki/) as a .u8 file with path .obsidian/plugins/zhongwen-reader/cedict_ts.u8.
+If you install this plugin through Obsidian or BRAT, you must be connected to wifi **the first time you activate the plugin** so that it can download the open source Chinese-English dictionary CEDICT.
+After this initial download, the plugin will work entirely offline and can be deactivated and reactivated at will without wifi.
+Installing the plugin downloads and stores the CC-CEDICT dictionary (https://cc-cedict.org/wiki/) as a `.u8` file with path `.obsidian/plugins/zhongwen-reader/cedict_ts.u8`.
+This file is 9.7MB.

-Saved vocab is stored in .obsidian/plugins/zhongwen-reader/vocab.json.
+Saved vocab is stored in `.obsidian/plugins/zhongwen-reader/vocab.json`.
 Each entry includes:
 ```json
 {